Key Breed Facts

 Frenchies are prone to putting on weight if they are not fed correctly or given the correct amount of daily exercise.
 Even when a dog carries a little more weight than they should, it can negatively impact their overall health and well-being.
 When they are obese, it can shorten their lives by several years and can trigger all sorts of health issues that often prove hard to treat.
 A healthy French Bulldog should show a little rib and they should have a waist.
 If you can't see your dog's ribs and they don't have a waist line, it's time to rethink a dog's diet and the amount of daily exercise they are being given.
 It's also important to cut down on the amount of treats a Frenchie is given which could be one of the reasons why they are ploughing on the pounds.

 Frenchies suffer from thyroid issues which can affect their skin, but in general they have healthy skin although some dogs can suffer from grass allergies which results in them chewing on their own feet.
 It’s a condition that is more commonly seen in "pied" coloured Frenchies.
 Vets often recommend that Frenchies that suffer from this type of allergy should be treated accordingly and exercise on wet or spring grasses should be avoided.
+The most common triggers for allergies include the following:

 Stenosis is a condition that's been seen in the breed and fortunately it is easily recognisable when it affects the outer part of the nostril, but less easily identifiable when it is the interior that is negatively impacted.
 The condition affects a dog's breathing and leads to them having to breath open-mouthed.
 A dog suffering from the condition is 20 times more at risk of developing BOAS as such corrective surgery is needed to widen an affected nostril as soon as the condition is noticed and correctly diagnosed.

-Some French Bulldogs can also suffer from deafness which is commonly seen in dogs with white or pied coloured coats and they can be deaf in one or both ears.
+Some French Bulldogs can also suffer from deafness which is commonly seen in dogs with white, pied and merle coloured coats and they can be deaf in one or both ears.
 The good news is that Frenchies can be tested using a BAER test which can be carried out when a puppy is 6 weeks old.
 The reason it’s important to wait before testing for deafness is because dogs ear canals do not open until they are around 2 weeks old.
 The other thing worth noting is that dogs must be KC registered and microchipped before they can be BAER tested for deafness.

 The Kennel Club keeps records of all dogs including French Bulldogs when they have been BAER tested and these results can be found on the Health Test Results Finder on their website.
 If you are thinking about sharing your home with a Frenchie, it is advisable to check with the breeder and to make sure their breeding stock is Kennel Club registered, that they have been tested for deafness before being used in a breeding programme and that puppies have also been registered and BAER tested for deafness.
 You can then confirm this information by checking it with the Kennel Club's Health Test Results Finder.